awsdocs/aws-doc-sdk-examples/ruby/example_code/dynamodb/README.md

          )

-## Sample Response
+## Sample response

   - The following data is returned in JSON format by the service:
-      - ConsumedCapacity
+      - ``` ConsumedCapacity```:
-        The read capacity units consumed by the entire BatchGetItem operation.
+        The read capacity units consumed by the entire ``` BatchGetItem``` operation.

-        Each element consists of:
+        Each element consists of the following:

-        TableName - The table that consumed the provisioned throughput.
+        ``` TableName``` - The table that consumed the provisioned throughput.

-        CapacityUnits - The total number of capacity units consumed.
+        ```CapacityUnits``` - The total number of capacity units consumed.

-        Type: Array of ConsumedCapacity objects
+        ```Type```: Array of ```ConsumedCapacity``` objects

-      - Responses
+      - Responses:
-        A map of table name to a list of items.
-Each object in Responses consists of a table name, along with a map of attribute data consisting of the data type and attribute value.
+        A map of the table name to a list of items.
+Each object in Responses consists of a table name, with a map of
+        attribute data.
+This data consists of the data type and attribute value.

-        Type: String to array of string to AttributeValue object maps map
+        Type - String to array of string to AttributeValue object maps map

-        Key Length Constraints: Minimum length of 3.
+        Key length constraints -  Minimum length of 3.
 Maximum length of 255.

-        Key Pattern: [a-zA-Z0-9_.-]+
+        Key pattern - [a-zA-Z0-9_.-]+

-        Key Length Constraints: Maximum length of 65535.
+        Key length constraints - Maximum length of 65535.

-       - UnprocessedKeys
+       - ```UnprocessedKeys```:
          A map of tables and their respective keys that were not processed with the current response.
-The UnprocessedKeys value is in the same form as RequestItems, so the value can be provided directly to a subsequent BatchGetItem operation.
-For more information, see RequestItems in the Request Parameters section.
+         The ```UnprocessedKeys``` value is in the same form as ```RequestItems```, so the value can be provided directly to a
+         subsequent ```BatchGetItem``` operation.
+For more information, see ```RequestItems``` in the Request parameters section.

-         Each element consists of:
+         Each element consists of the following:

-         Keys - An array of primary key attribute values that define specific items in the table.
+         ```Keys``` - An array of primary key attribute values that define specific items in the table.

-         ProjectionExpression - One or more attributes to be retrieved from the table or index.
+         ```ProjectionExpression``` - One or more attributes to be retrieve from the table or index.
 By default, all attributes are returned.
 If a requested attribute is not found, it does not appear in the result.

-         ConsistentRead - The consistency of a read operation.
-If set to true, then a strongly consistent read is used; otherwise, an eventually consistent read is used.
+         ```ConsistentRead``` - The consistency of a read operation.
+If set to true, a strongly consistent read is used; otherwise, an eventually consistent read is used.
-         If there are no unprocessed keys remaining, the response contains an empty UnprocessedKeys map.
+         If there are no unprocessed keys remaining, the response contains an empty ```UnprocessedKeys``` map.

-         Type: String to KeysAndAttributes object map
+         Type -  String to ```KeysAndAttributes``` object map

-         Key Length Constraints: Minimum length of 3.
+         Key length constraints -  Minimum length of 3.
 Maximum length of 255.

-         Key Pattern: [a-zA-Z0-9_.-]+
+         Key pattern - [a-zA-Z0-9_.-]+

 ## Testing the Amazon DynamoDB Ruby files
-You can test the Amazon DynamoDB ruby code examples by running RSpec 4.0 and is located in the ses/spec folder.
+You can test the DynamoDB Ruby code 4.0, which is located in the ses/spec folder.

 You can execute the RSpec tests from a Ruby IDE, such as RubyMine, or from the command line using a command line console.
 There is a green dot for every passing spec, and one red `F` for every failing test.
-For example, the following message informs you that a test has passed:
+For example, the following message informs you that a test has passed.

     Finished in 0.00217 seconds (files took 0.13631 seconds to load) 3 examples, 0 failures